JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] Eliminates the need to encrypt data.
 - [ ] Allows developers to control all patching related activities.

+### What is the AWS’ recommendation regarding access keys?

+- [ ] Delete all access keys and use passwords instead.
+- [ ] Only share them with trusted people.
+- [x] Rotate them regularly.
+- [ ] Save them within your application code.

 # End